inigomarquinez/learning-astro/README.md

 | [Portfolio](./portfolio) | A portfolio website built with Astro and Tailwind. |
 | [Content Collections](./content-collections) | A project to learn about content collections in Astro. |
 | [GPT](./gpt) | A project to learn about Astro and Artifical Intelligence with OpenAI, Dall-e and ChatGPT. |

+The `portfolio` project has been deployed to [GitHub pages](https://inigomarquinez.github.io/learning-astro/).